halbgut/lucaschmid.net/src/client/data/skills.md

 # Skills

 Here are things I spent considerable time on learning.
+They are orderd by skill-level.

 ## Languages